SciCapt/Monte-Carlo-Neural-Nets/README.md

 net, R2 = genTrain(net, xThin, yThin, R2Goal = 1)
 predictions = Forecast(net, inData, valData)
 ```
 Using a straight forward method like this (essentially using the net as some functions f(x)) didn't work well before V0.2.1.
-However presently, being able to customize the activation function used at each layer space allows for this to now be possible and work very well (R^2 > 0.999 typically in this code example).
+However presently, being able to customize the activation function used at each layer space allows for this to now be possible and work very well (R^2 > 0.999 typically for the training data points in this code example).

-## Curve Fitting Examples
+## Old Curve Fitting Examples
+Whole the quickstart above shows the current ability of nets to converge onto a small set of data points, up to 1000 points have been done in under 10 seconds.
+There were a few versions before this, however.
+Below are some examples of the limited training possible before, shown purely for comparison to what is now possible.

-### Old Method
+### First (choppy) Method
 The original method I used these nets for curve fitting is by taking advantage of the non-linear behavior of the RELU calculation.
 At the time, I also had an ELU option implemented, but it didn't give me any useful fit back.
 This method worked, and did allow the net to have some "intelligence" to fit to the given data to, but it was very choppy at best, and required massive nets to do an okay-ish job.
 Below is a "short" training session example of what it gives.

 Training Details: